kwakuemma37/Azure-lessons/README.md

       You rent and use CPUs and storage for the time you need them instead of maintaining them in your datacenter.
 The cloud provider takes care of maintaining the underlying infrastracture for you.

 # Describe the benefits of using cloud services
-     The 2 most biggest considerations when build or deploying cloud applications are uptime(availability) and the ability to handle demand (Scale)
+     The 2 most biggest considerations when building or deploying cloud applications are uptime(availability) and the ability to handle demand (Scale)
   ### High availability
        High availability focuses on ensuring maximum availability, regardless of disruptions or events that may occur.
-       When architecting for cloud solutions, it is important to account for service availability quarantess.
+       When architecting for cloud solutions, it is important to account for service availability quarantees.
        Azure is a highly available cloud environment with uptime guarantess depending on the service which are part of the service level aggreements (SLAs)
        - A service with 99% availability means that service can be unavailable only for 1.68 hours a week or 7.2 hours per month
        - A service with 99.9% availability means that service can be unavailable only for 10 minutes a week or 43.2 minutes per month